prishasbangera/Khan-Academy-Projects/README.md

  - ### Tutorial Projects
  - Projects from following tutorials or when I was just starting out, especially the ones where I was experimenting and adding to the code.

- - ### Programming Art Projects
+ - ### Small Programming Art Projects
- - Smaller creative coding/art projects, including some inspired from my calculus classes.
+ - Smaller creative coding/art projects.

- - ### Larger Projects
+ - ### Larger Programming Art Projects
- - Larger art and non-art projects, including some contests.
+ - Larger creative coding/art projects that didn't make it to the Showcase.

+ - ### Non-Art Projects
+ - Some math/CS projects that aren't related to creative coding/art.

  - ### SHOWCASE
  - Art and coding projects that I am proud of.
-See images below.
  - Gallery: